 We fight hard, communicate openly, and never back down from protecting your future.

-Assault Defense FAQ for Claycomo, MO
+Claycomo, MO Assault Defense FAQ

 The answer depends on the degree of the offense.
 Fourth-degree assault is generally a misdemeanor, while first- and second-degree assaults are prosecuted as felonies carrying lengthy prison terms.
 Third-degree can fall into either category depending on the details of the case.